benber86/curve-blog/content/posts/ng-mev/index.md

 # Key Findings

-- Dynamic fees reduce the profitability of sandwiches but have little effect on their overall frequency
+- Dynamic fees reduce the profitability of sandwiches but have little effect on their overall frequency.
-- The additional cost of dynamic fees for MEV searchers decreases as the size of the sandwiched trade increases
+- The additional cost of dynamic fees for MEV searchers decreases as the size of the sandwiched trade increases.
-- As of March 2024, there are no searchers running sandwiches on Curve's NG Stableswap pools
+- As of March 2024, there are no searchers running sandwiches on Curve's NG Stableswap pools.
-- In February 2024, over $7,000 could have been extracted from potentially sandwichable trades on NG Stableswap pools
+- In February 2024, over $7,000 could have been extracted from potentially sandwichable swaps on NG Stableswap pools.
+More value could also have been extracted by sandwiching liquidity additions and removals.
-- Dynamic fees would have reduced the profitability of each sandwich by approximately $2
+- Dynamic fees would have reduced the profitability of each sandwich by approximately $2.
-- NG Stableswap pools have, since their introduction, generated an additional $2,500 in fee revenue than they would have had they used a fixed fee
+- NG Stableswap pools have, since their introduction, generated 10% more in fee revenue than they would have had they used a fixed fee.

 # Introduction